derrley/yamlicious/README.rst

 Yamlicious is a (work-in-progress) lightweight configuration library built on top of YAML.
-It's for folks who love to write their configuration files in YAML, but who find themselves writing additional boilerplate each time they want to use YAML for configuration files.
+It's for folks who love to write their configuration files in YAML, but who find themselves writing additional boilerplate each time they want to use YAML to encode a configuration file.

-Seems like every time you want to use YAML for config, you have to write code
-that:
+In addition to a parser, yamlicious provides code that:

 - Validates the correctness of a file and prints an understandable failure message when the file doesn't quite match